tepungbumbu/karma-cms/README.md

-# Nexus CMS - Professional Web Installer & Modular Architecture
+# Karma CMS - Professional Web Installer & Modular Architecture

 > **Phase 1: Core Architecture & Web Installer System**

-Nexus CMS is a powerful, production-ready Laravel 11 CMS designed specifically for high-performance modular applications and optimized for shared hosting environments (DirectAdmin/cPanel).
+Karma CMS is a powerful, production-ready Laravel 11 CMS designed specifically for high-performance modular applications and optimized for shared hosting environments (DirectAdmin/cPanel).

 ## 🚀 Phase 1 Overview: Core Infrastructure

-The first phase of Nexus CMS focuses on building a rock-solid foundation that allows for plug-and-play modules and a seamless web-based installation process.
+The first phase of Karma CMS focuses on building a rock-solid foundation that allows for plug-and-play modules and a seamless web-based installation process.

 ### 🛠 Key Components